SamsungInternet/wizard/pages/en/06 steps samsung takes to keep you safe.md

 ### Finger Printing Protection

 This isn't an option to turn on and off.
-It's part of how the browser is built.
-We try to prevent Web Sites from uniquely identifying your device based on particular browser/device information.
+It's part of how the browser is built, it collects data based on how you interact with your browser.
+We try to prevent websites from uniquely identifying your device based on particular browser/device information.
 It's an ongoing process that gets better with each new version of the browser.